JacobMiske/JacobMiske.github.io/_pages/physics/physics_glossary.md

 ## M

+### Magnetron
+A high-powered vacuum tube that generates microwaves using the interaction of a stream of electrons with a magnetic field while moving past a series of open metal cavities (cavity resonators).
+Electrons pass by the openings to these cavities and cause microwaves to oscillate within, similar to the way a whistle produces a tone when excited by an air stream blown past its opening.

 ### Mass Spectroscopy
 A mass spectrometer measures the spectrum of the masses of the atoms or molecules present in a gas.
 It uses a ion source and a magnetic field to create and move a positive ion from a neutral molecule.